top of page

 What about transportation, meals, uniforms, etc?

-Please read more about Attending Telra.
+If you are interested in our in-person program, please read more about Attending Telra.
 Our school uniform and dress code principles can be found here.

 bottom of page